 - Cancer of the blood or bone marrow

-- Feline immune deficiency virus
+- Feline immune deficiency virus — also known as FIV

-Nosebleeds are associated with the consumption of various toxic materials, particularly pesticide and rodenticide.
+Nosebleeds are associated with the consumption of various toxic materials, particularly pesticides and rodenticides.
 Cats can get sick by consuming poisoned rats, whether they are alive or dead.

-While dogs are more likely to "sniff up" small objects, felines also may get things stuck in their nose.
+While dogs are more likely to "sniff up" small objects, felines also may get things stuck in their noses.
 Pointed seeds and small pieces of plant matter can scrape the inside of the nose and burst blood vessels.
 Objects can get sucked into the upper parts of the canal, so they are not always visible during a basic examination of the nostrils.